We Rode in the Automated Boats That Could Revolutionize Shipping

 Videos by VICE

-In a new documentary by Motherboard and the first episode of ETA, Sea Machines and Robotics demonstrates the ability of its “roboats” to identify other boats, avoid collisions, and analyze the sea to maximize the efficiency of its new autonomous vessel.
+In a new documentary by Motherboard, Sea Machines and Robotics demonstrates the ability of its “roboats” to identify other boats, avoid collisions, and analyze the sea to maximize the efficiency of its new autonomous vessel.

 “I think it surprises folks to find out that autonomous vessels are actually here now,” Chris Sotzing, the director of Engineering at Sea Machines and Robotics, told Motherboard.
 “This technology is not science fiction.
 It looks like it sometimes, but it’s here, ready to go.”